broadinstitute/genomeshader/DEVELOP.rst

    If the library imports successfully, you are ready to start using Genomeshader in your notebook.

-Each time you make changes to the codebase, recompile the library by rerunning step 5, and then trying out the changes in step 6.
+Each time you make changes to the codebase, recompile the library by rerunning step 5, then trying out the changes in step 6.

 Now, you are ready to start developing with Genomeshader!